 What is the Difference Between Registers and Grilles?

-Both grilles and registers are vent covers covering a hole in the wall or floor in your house, where a duct enters the space/room.
-They're usually rectangular in shape but there are no standard shapes or sizes.
-That means it's important to take measurements before heading to the store to buy a replacement.
-So what's different?
+Both grilles and registers are vent covers … covering a hole in the wall, ceiling or floor in your house, where a duct enters the living space/room.
+Most are rectangular in shape but there are no standard shapes or sizes.
+Take measurements (measure the opening only – width by height) before heading to the store to buy a replacement.

 - Grilles have slits that allow air to flow through the cover.
 The air might be warm or cooled air to change the temperature of the air in that room.
 And sometimes the flow of air is for ventilation to exchange indoor air with cleaner air from outside your home (get 10 Tips on Improving Indoor Air Quality).
 Some grilles have louvers that allow you to direct the flow of air.

 - Registers are similar to grilles with one addition, a damper.
-The damper is a mechanism on the back that allows you to open and close the register to control how much air can flow through the hole.
+The damper is a mechanism (shown above, lower right corner) that allows you to open and close the register to control how much air can flow through the opening.

 You might prefer a vent cover that's almost invisible.
-Alternatively, you might want to find some registers and grilles that are simply beautiful.
-You can find them made of aluminum, painted metal and wood like these found on Amazon … shown above.
+Alternatively, you might want to find a register or grille that adds a touch of class to your home's trim.
+You can find them made of fiberglass, aluminum, painted metal and wood like these found on Amazon … shown above.

 Registers and Grilles are Vents